Pregnancy after rape or unwanted sex

 There are tablets available to prevent pregnancy after rape or unplanned and unprotected intercourse.
 This medication, the emergency contraceptive pill (ECP) is commonly known as the morning-after pill, but can actually be taken up to 5 days after unprotected intercourse, although it is more effective if taken within the first 3 days after unprotected intercourse.

-In South Australia you can get emergency contraception pills at a pharmacy without a doctor's prescription (you will need to talk with the pharmacist), or at a SHine SA clinic (formerly Family Planning), The Second Story Youth Health Service or some public hospitals.
+In South Australia you can get emergency contraception pills at a pharmacy without a doctor's prescription (you will need to talk with the pharmacist), or at a SHine SA clinic (call the Sexual Healthine), Metropolitan Youth Health Service or some public hospitals.

 What can you do if you find that you are pregnant after a rape?